 12. And the final question that for the Brits comes out the most?
 What happens if it rains on the opera night(s)?

 Normally Verona’s weather is surprisingly regular.
 In May they experience many days of thunderstorms which then clear out the atmosphere making for a good, hot, dry summer right through beyond September, however, two summer’s past they had what our Italian supplier referred to as a British summer!
 That season rain did fall in the summer months and some of the operas did not finish as a result.

 The arena will do everything it can and will usually stop, take an additional interval, clean up the stage and then try to continue, and conclude the opera later into the night.
 Another perk of having a hotel within easy walking distance away!
 However, sometimes this is just not possible.
-The rule is if the opera starts and goes into the second act before it is rained off then there is no refund.
+The rule is if the opera starts and goes into the second act before it is rained off then there is no refund from the arena, however, we are happy to refund the price of the tickets to you.
 If the weather is so bad the opera cannot start or gets cancelled before the first act has finished then you can either exchange these for an opera the next night or we can refund these tickets.

 If you opt for changing the tickets this is dependent on you still being in Verona the next night, there being an opera on you want to see, and still seats available.
 If you would prefer a refund then you need to contact our suppliers (details are located on the “Contacts” section of your travel plan) and leave the tickets at Hotel reception.
 Our supplier will then collect the tickets (they are based around the corner) and once they confirm receipt, we will action your refund.

 We are hoping that the weather holds, however, it is always best to know worse case scenario, and for this reason we would recommend taking with you a plastic, summer mac.
 This can fold up small in a bag, and ensures you are fully prepared.

 With all the above answered, now all you need to do is dig out the passport and suitcase and look forward to your Verona opera holiday!